twilio/voice-quickstart-android/README.md

 ```

 ### Configuring Hardware Audio Effects

+#### Voice Android SDK Version 5.2.x+
+Our library performs acoustic echo cancellation (AEC) and noise suppression (NS) using device hardware by default.
+Using device hardware is more efficient, but some devices do not implement these audio effects well.
+If you are experiencing echo or background noise on certain devices reference the following snippet for enabling software implementations of AEC and NS.

+    /*
+     * Execute any time before invoking `Voice.connect(...)` or `CallInvite.accept(...)`.
+     */

+    // Use software AEC
+    DefaultAudioDevice defaultAudioDevice = new DefaultAudioDevice();
+    defaultAudioDevice.setUseHardwareAcousticEchoCanceler(false);
+    Voice.setAudioDevice(defaultAudioDevice);

+    // Use sofware NS
+    DefaultAudioDevice defaultAudioDevice = new DefaultAudioDevice();
+    defaultAudioDevice.setUseHardwareNoiseSuppressor(false);
+    Voice.setAudioDevice(defaultAudioDevice);

+#### Voice Android SDK Version below 5.1.x
 Our library performs acoustic echo cancellation (AEC), noise suppression (NS), and auto gain
 control (AGC) using device hardware by default.
 Using device hardware is more efficient, but some
 devices do not implement these audio effects well.
 If you are experiencing echo, background noise,